-Not happy with the alternative I was offering, he asked for money instead.
-Unsure of the going amount I gave 30 pula (about AUD$3).
+He was unhappy with the alternative I was offering, so he asked for money instead.
+Unsure of the going amount, I gave 30 pula (about AUD$3).
 He seemed happy enough as he popped it into his pocket and walked away.

 However, it’s useful to know that bribery and corruption do actually occur within Botswana.

 After the inspection and as you leave, you’ll need to drive through a disinfectant solution.

 Cooked meat is allowed past the vet fence, but be aware that the rules regarding what can and can’t be taken past this inspection point can change.
 Sometimes, the restriction will extend to dairy products and vegetables.